 In the end, however, a family with great medical needs may need to squeeze other parts of the budget.
-Look for a food savings program like SHARE that offer monthly groceries at a savings.
 Don't be shy about accessing food pantries if needed.
 It frees up resources to help your child, and that's worth the effort.
 Look, too, for groups like Freecycle that connect members of a geographic community to pass along usable items for others to use.
 I've freecycled clothes, furniture, household items, garden plants, canned goods and so much more!

 Martha of Madison, WI

 Talk to your son's occupational therapist and speech therapist and ask what commonly available toys and household items could aid in his development (building blocks, puppets, nesting measuring cups, etc.).
 Keep a look out for these things at second-hand shops and rummage sales.
 A book that may be useful is The Out-of-Sync Child Has Fun .
 It suggests many fun activities that aid in specific therapies and utilize objects found around the house.

 When purchasing clothing for your son, remember second-hand clothing has a distinct advantage for children with tactile sensory issues.
 Because it has already been washed many times, it has softened enough for children to find it more comfortable.